 - No input (

-syscmdkeys.CMD_NOINPUT) - the player just pressed return without any input.
+syscmdkeys.CMD_NOINPUT) - the account just pressed return without any input.
 Default is to do nothing, but it can be useful to do something here for certain implementations such as line editors that interpret non-commands as text input (an empty line in the editing buffer).

 - Command not found (

 syscmdkeys.CMD_NOMATCH) - No matching command was found.
 Default is to display the “Huh?” error message.